electrode-io/electrode/docusaurus/docs/getting-started.md

 ### Requirements

-1. Install the [node.js] version 12.x.x or later
+1. Install [node.js] version 12.x.x or later

-   - We recommend a tool such as [nvm] for managing node.js installations.
+   - For Unix or Windows, we recommend a [universal node version manager] tool for managing node.js installations.
-   - If you are on Windows, then [universal nvm] is recommended.
+   - If you are using Unix only, then the Unix only [nvm] tool is a good option.

 ### Creating Your First App